 Preparation time

 Parental stress can affect eating behaviors in children.
 Understanding there are limitations and barriers that families have; my hypothesis is that if adolescents and parents have a library of accessible recipes which is compatible to their food budget and the food they have accessible, this may improve eating habits and decrease stress.
+For those families who only have access to can vegetables they will be able to finds health recipes.

 Mental Health

-Daily tracking of mental health
+Daily tracking of emotional state

-In the morning and afternoon, an individual will be prompted to select from a list of words or emoji’s which best expresses the present emotional state
+In the morning and afternoon, an individual will be prompted to select from a list of words or emoji’s which best expresses their present emotional state

-Diary maintained on their mobile device
+Daily journal entries

-Voice recorded journal of how they feel or
+Written, voice or audio recorded journals expressing how they feel

-Individual can write how they feel

 The diary can be shared with a parent or healthcare professional at the individual’s discretion